hllorens/afan-app/README.md

 E.g., `cordova platform add android`

 Completely overwrite the www folder
-   Uncomment the cordova.js part in index.html
+- Uncomment the cordova.js part in index.html
+- see if some tuning of set_internet_access_true or check_internet_access_with_img is necessary... simplify it and document it!

 Make sure it compiles
 `cordova build android --prod`